Analysis: What will the Seahawks be looking for on day two of NFL draft?

 “The whole board was wiped off just the way that John’s guys had figured it,” Carroll said.
 “It kind of just fit and followed just right.
 Hopefully we can do the same thing in the second round and onward.”

-As a reminder, Seattle’s picks Friday night when the draft begins anew at 4 p.m. are at 59, 64 and 101.
+As a reminder, the Seahawks’ picks Friday night when the draft restarts with pick No. 33 at 4 p.m. are at 59, 64 and 101.

-The draft begins Friday might with pick 33, so unless the Seahawks move up they’ll be forced to watch again as a number of good players go off the board before they have a chance to pick.

-Who might Seattle be looking for there?
+Who might the Seahawks be looking for?

 Here are some possibilities:

-DE Bradlee Anae, Utah: The Morris Trophy winner in the Pac-12 last year as the conference’s best defensive lineman after making 13 sacks, the 6-3, 257-pound Anae has the look and feel of a prototypical LEO, or rush end, in Seattle’s system.
-Of course, a few of the rush ends many figured would go in the first round such as Penn State’s Yetur Gross-Matos and Iowa’s A.J.
-Epenesa are still available, so if those guys slip it would seem a no-brainer that Seattle would try to get one of them.
+DE Bradlee Anae, Utah: The Morris Trophy winner in the Pac-12 last year as the conference’s best defensive lineman after making 13 sacks, the 6-3, 257-pound Anae has the look and feel of a prototypical LEO, or rush end, in the Seahawks’ system.
+Of course, a few of the rush ends many figured would go in the first round, such as Penn State’s Yetur Gross-Matos and Iowa’s A.J.
+Epenesa are still available, so if those guys slip it would seem a no-brainer that the Seahawks would try to get one of them.
 Players such as Florida’s Jabari Zuniga could also fit well here.

-WR Michael Pittman Jr., USC: While six receivers went in the first round, there are a number of good ones still available — and maybe in the 60s is where Seattle would always get its receivers since that is where it picked Metcalf, who was pick 64 last year and Tyler Lockett, who was pick 69 in 2015.
-The 6-4, 219-pound Pittman showed a pair of hands as sturdy as any in all of college football last year and would provide an impressive set of bookends on the outside with Metcalf though he also played about 20 percent of his snaps with the Trojans in the slot.
+WR Michael Pittman Jr., USC: While six receivers went in the first round, there are a number of good ones still available — and maybe in the 60s is where the Seahawks seem to get their receivers since that is where they picked Metcalf, who was pick 64 last year, and Tyler Lockett, who was pick 69 in 2015.
+The 6-4, 219-pound Pittman showed a pair of hands as sturdy as any in all of college football last year and would provide an impressive set of bookends on the outside with Metcalf.

 DT Raekown Davis, Alabama: Could the Seahawks look again to Alabama to get another defensive tackle as they did in 2016 with Jarran Reed?
-Davis has been a player popularly linked to Seattle and he had a virtual meeting with the team before the draft.
-Listed at 6-6, 312 pounds he could play either tackle or the five-technique end spot for Seattle and he had 8.5 sacks in 2017.
+Davis has been a player linked to Seattle and he had a virtual meeting with the team before the draft.
+Listed at 6-6, 312 pounds, he could play either tackle or the five-technique end spot.
+He had 8.5 sacks in 2017.

 RB J.K.
-Dobbins, Ohio State: It was a little bit of a surprise that the first running back off the board — and the only one picked so far — was Clyde Edwards-Helaire of LSU, who went to the Chiefs at 32.
+Dobbins, Ohio State: It was a surprise that the first running back off the board — and the only one picked so far — was Clyde Edwards-Helaire of LSU, who went to the Chiefs at 32.
 That leaves who many considered the top two running backs — Wisconsin’s Jonathan Taylor and George’s D’Andre Swift — still available.
 You wouldn’t figure they’d last to 59, especially Taylor.
 Dobbins may not, either, but the general assumption is he’d likely go after Taylor and Swift.
 The 5-9, 217-pounder is the kind of punishing, downhill, between-the-tackles runner the Seahawks like.

-OT Prince Tega Wanogho, Auburn: This had been called one of the best classes of offensive tackles in recent memory and that proved out in the draft as six were taken in the first round.
-One who remains is Josh Jones of Houston, who had been a popular mock pick for Seattle at 27.
+OT Prince Tega Wanogho, Auburn: This had been called one of the best classes of offensive tackles in recent memory, and that proved out in the draft as six were taken in the first round.
+One who remains is Josh Jones of Houston, who had been a popular mock pick for the Seahawks at 27.
 Also still available is Ezra Cleveland of Boise State, a graduate of Bethel High in Spanaway.
-Either might be slam dunks for Seattle to take at 59 if available.
+Either might be slam dunks for the Seahawks to take at 59, if available.
 But if the board continues to go to form they figure to be gone.
-Wanogho, though, could still be there.
-He started 32 games for Auburn at left tackle and has played football only since age 16 after moving from Nigeria (he has also played basketball and swimming).
-He could be a perfect kind of lineman to basically redshirt for a year and then see if he can take over for Duane Brown down the road.
+Wanogho could still be there.
+He started 32 games for Auburn at left tackle and has played football only since age 16 after moving from Nigeria (he has also played basketball and was a swimmer).
+He could be a perfect kind of lineman to redshirt for a year and see if he can take over for Duane Brown down the road.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.